mibexsoftware/alfred-stash-workflow/README.md

 ## Configuration ##

-You have to configure the parameters for connecting to your Stash / Bitbucket Server instance.
+You have to configure the parameters for connecting to your Bitbucket Server instance.
 Use the following command:

 - `stash:config` — Configure the host URL, and if necessary, a username and password